 3: Be Honest

 “It is always better to explore the potential of a relationship than to build a castle of lies.”

 Talk about what is happening and how it is affecting you.
 Honesty is the key to a fulfilling and healthy relationship.
 Lying about how you feel about the relationship might temporarily prevent the situation, but it is going to come back even bigger in the future.
-Sometimes in romantic relationships it could get uncomfortable to talk about how one truly feels.
+Sometimes in romantic relationships, it could get uncomfortable to talk about how one truly feels.
 However, honesty is better than long-term regret.

-There is need to provide an open and safe space to speak about your feelings, expectations, and desires.
+There is a need to provide an open and safe space to speak about your feelings, expectations, and desires.
 It is always better to explore the potential of a relationship than to build a castle of lies.
 Honesty will help you and your partner to solve problems more efficiently.

 4: Pay Close Attention